 His autobiography shows that it wasn’t rocket science: he worked just eight hours a day.
 So it must have been the way he spent his time that made the difference.

-Benjamin Franklin started each day by rising, washing, and addressing what he called “powerful goodness”.
+Benjamin Franklin started each day by rising, washing, and addressing what he called “powerful goodness“.
 This might have included centring, grounding, and connecting deeply with what was most important to him.
-And it probably included reviewing his purpose, values, and what it would take for him to live a worthwhile life.
+It probably included reviewing his purpose, his values, and what living a worthwhile life meant to him.

 Then he summarised all these things into one key question: